yqliukev/financial_dashboard/README.md

 This web application can be deployed for general usage.
 Currently, this application is for personal use.
 There are no plans to apply this to other users.

+The current website is built following the general steps of the Next.js learning tutorial